serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 If you're a red team:

-* Enumerate your target's parent and subsidiary companies and their domains, as well as any third-party SAAS they may use.
+* Enumerate your target's parent and subsidiary companies and their domains, as well as any external SAAS they may use.
 * Identify domains with weak SPF and DMARC configurations.
 * You may be able to bypass external filters by spoofing parent and subsidiary companies.
-* You may be able to spoof a trusted SAAS to harvest credentials or entice a download (note: there are legal considerations around spoofing a third-party unrelated to your engagement).
+* You may be able to spoof a trusted external SAAS to harvest credentials or entice a download (note: there are legal considerations around spoofing a third-party unrelated to your engagement).

 If you're an organization: